bmax121/APatch/docs/en/faq.md

 ## Relationship between APatch and KernelPatch

 APatch depends on KernelPatch, inherits all its capabilities, and has been expanded.

+You can install KernelPatch only, but this will not allow you to use the magisk module,
+and to use superuser management, you needs to install AndroidPatch and then uninstall it.

 [Learn more about KernelPatch](https://github.com/bmax121/KernelPatch)